-Buildings will be required to meet interim standards every four years to ensure progress toward the final standard.
-Each building's trajectory and interim standards are calculated by drawing a straight line from the building's individual baseline performance to the final standard.
+Buildings will be required to meet an interim standard after 5 years to ensure progress toward the final standard.
+Each building's trajectory and interim standard are calculated by drawing a straight line from the building's individual baseline performance to the final standard.